abcdbug/dbug/R_MultiAssayExperiment/README.md

 ## Here's the gist of the `d:bug` session:

-In short, the `MultiAssayExperiment` class allows you to store different _types_ of data (e.g., RNA-seq, exome-seq, proteomics) for a set of speciments (e.g., a certain group of patients).
+In short, the `MultiAssayExperiment` class allows you to store different _types_ of data (e.g., RNA-seq, exome-seq, proteomics) for a set of specimens (e.g., a certain group of patients).

 Every `MultiAssayExperiment` object consists of 3 types of data: